Ballads 1

-Ballads 1 (stylized in all caps) is the debut studio album by Japanese singer-songwriter Joji.
-It serves as a follow-up to In Tongues EP, his first project as Joji, and Pink Season, his only album released under the now-retired alter-ego Pink Guy.
-It was released on 26 October 2018 through 88rising and 12Tone Music.
+Ballads 1 is the debut studio album by Japanese-Australian singer-songwriter Joji.
+It serves as a follow-up to the previous year's In Tongues (his first project as Joji) and Pink Season (his only album released under his former alter-ego Pink Guy).
+Ballads 1 was released on 26 October 2018 through 88rising and 12Tone Music.
 The album debuted at number three on the US Billboard 200 as well as number one on the US Top R&B/Hip-Hop Albums chart.
 The album was certified platinum by the RIAA in October 2021.

 Composition and writing

-Ballads 1 is primarily produced by Joji himself and features only one vocal feature, with Trippie Redd appearing on "R.I.P." though features production features from names such as Clams Casino, D33J and Shlohmo.
+Ballads 1 is primarily produced by Joji himself and contains only one guest vocal feature, with Trippie Redd appearing on "R.I.P." though features production features from names such as Clams Casino, D33J and Shlohmo.
 The project is introspective, writing about the "reality of love, life and everything in between."
 The project ranges from songs that are "heart-wrenching" and sometimes more cheerful to capture the feeling that "no one's sad all the time".

 The focus of the project is ballads, according to Joji; and in an interview with Annie Mac said that he was trying to make the project full of ballads that are different in their "own special way" and that are powerful, set a new direction but keep "Joji roots" he established on In Tongues.

 Joji stated in an interview with Triple J how he wanted to take a more pop-oriented approach to his style on the album, which began with the single "Yeah Right".

-Release and promotion
+Promotion

+Singles

+The lead single, "Yeah Right", was released on 8 May 2018.
+It was released with a music video and was produced by Joji.

-Ballads 1 was announced on 12 September 2018 alongside the release of the album's second single "Slow Dancing in the Dark".
+Alongside the announcement for Ballads 1, "Slow Dancing in the Dark" was released on 12 September 2018 as the album's second single.
 An accompanying music video directed by Jared Hogan was released the same day.
-The lead single, "Yeah Right" had been released on 8 May 2018.
-It was released with a music video and was produced by Joji.

 "Can't Get Over You" was released on 2 October 2018 with an accompanying video directed by Miller and SAINT.
 The album's release date, cover artwork and track listing were revealed the same day.

 "Test Drive" was released on 16 October 2018 with an accompanying video directed by James Defina.

+Other songs

 A music video for "Wanted U" was released on 29 October 2018, directed by Michael La Burt.